niutech/showModalDialog/README.md

 Passing both `window.dialogArguments` and `window.returnValue` is supported, provided that the dialog document is on the same server as the host document.

 ShowModalDialog Polyfill is using Promises, Generators, the `yield` keyword and the [`spawn` function](https://gist.github.com/jakearchibald/31b89cba627924972ad6) by Jake Archibald.
-If they are unavailable, the polyfill is using `eval` and JSON as a fallback, provided that statements are separated by new lines and `showModalDialog` runs only once in a function.
+If they are unavailable, the polyfill is using `eval` and JSON as a fallback, provided that statements are separated by new lines, the `showModalDialog` function is not nested and runs only once in a function.

 There is still available an old version of the polyfill using a callback function.